HOW ACQUIRED: Rights traded from LAFC and signed to a contract through 2022, with a club option in 2023, on January 16, 2020.

 One look at Tyler Miller and it’s obvious he’s a goalkeeper.
 Standing at a rugged 6-foot-4 with hands that look more like oven mitts, Miller’s physicality immediately made him a hot commodity out of high school.
 As he proved in four years at Northwestern University, Miller’s post-to-post coverage and razor-quick reactions put him on the U.S. youth national team radar as well as those of multiple MLS clubs.
-Miller’s a quick study with a natural history of organizational surety along the back.
-If you play in front of Miller, you’ll know it.
+After a stellar first season as a starter in 2018, Miller helped LAFC to a Supporters' Shield in 2019.

 INTERNATIONAL: Miller was called into Gregg Berhalter's first USMNT January camp.
 He received his first call-up to the U.S. youth national team system in 2010 with the U18s, and spent time in camp with both the U20s and the U23s.